Using a minimally invasive technique, Dr. Roger Sur removes a kidney stone from a 37-year-old man with cystic fibrosis.

-Dr. Roger Sur highlights the advanced treatment capabilities of UC San Diego Health System’s Kidney Stone Center, and the importance of prevention.
+Dr. Roger Sur highlights the advanced treatment capabilities of UC San Diego Health’s Kidney Stone Center, and the importance of prevention.
 Percutaneous Nephrolithotomy (PNL) is a surgical procedure to treat kidney stones.
 In PNL, your surgeon makes a small incision in your back and passes of a tiny scope into the kidney to break up the kidney stone.
 Ultrasound lithotripsy is the most common technology utilized to fragment the stones.
 The procedure is typically a three-day inpatient procedure.

 The ideal stone for PNL is larger than 1.5 cm and located in either the kidney.
 Although this is the most invasive technique for kidney stones, it is by far the most effective for large stones.